-In today's fast-paced digital world, technologies are transforming payment systems to become innovative, transparent and secure Artificial intelligence is being used of data, including transaction histories, location data, web browsing, and feedback through social networks.
+In today's fast-paced digital world, technologies are transforming payment systems to become innovative, transparent, and secure.
+Artificial intelligence is being used to develop machine learning algorithms fueled by large sets of data, including transaction histories, location data, web browsing, and feedback through social networks.
 With this data at their disposal, financial industries are now capable of identifying and predicting customers.
 Two broad themes describe the transformation of financial transactions through AI.
 Initially, large datasets that record customer transactions build enhanced capabilities for fraud detection and management.
 Secondly, by exploiting transaction-level data, businesses can develop scalable and highly personalized financial services that improve supply, price, and fairness to customers.